Katherine Marlowe is also a descendant of Sir Francis Drake.

 Think about it.
 Both have localized paranormal events that don't seem to leave their specific area.
 They both have badass archeologists.
 And last, but not least, both games have a similar way of telling the story, such as having regular people attacking the protagonist first and slowly adding in paranormal elements.

-The plot of Uncharted 4 will revolve around the fact that Nathan Drake made up his name and family history
+The plot of Uncharted 4 will revolve around the reveal of Drake's past in Drake's Deception.

-Marlowe's revelation in 3 was a Sequel Hook
+- Marlowe's revelation in Drake's Deception was a Sequel Hook.

 The fourth game will be related to Henry Every in some major way.